kyleshevlin/blog/src/posts/published/ember-hello-world/index.md

 ---
 categories: ['JavaScript', 'Web Development']
 tags: ['Ember']
-date: "2016-05-14"
+date: '2016-05-14'
-slug: "ember-hello-world"
+slug: 'ember-hello-world'
-status: "publish"
+status: 'publish'
-subtitle: "All the Different Ways to Make the Simplest Ember App"
+subtitle: 'All the Different Ways to Make the Simplest Ember App'
-title: "Ember: Hello World"
+title: 'Ember: Hello World'
 ---

 [Ember.js](http://emberjs.com/) is one of several popular JavaScript MVCs on the market today and particularly my favorite to use.
 Known as "a framework for creating ambitious web applications", Ember is a great choice for building quality JavaScript SPAs.
 For those of you getting started with Ember, I'd like to walk you through building a "Hello World" app with [Ember CLI](http://ember-cli.com/), and I will show you several different ways to accomplish this goal.
 Doing so will teach you the different ways Ember can store and retrieve data inside and outside of the application.
 By the end, you should be able to build your own "Hello World" app in a matter of minutes.